owerrr/PHP-mysql-Site/README.md

 - Reading all books from database with their categories,
 - All books can be edited in any time,
 - Delete choosen book and category with confirming,
+- Validation for
-- Validation for creating books with empty labels, empty categories or deleting categories used in books
+  - creating books with empty labels,
+  - empty categories,
+  - deleting categories used in books,
+  - changing ID in URL which doesn't exists

 # Manual for XAMPP